erikpantzar/list-app/WORKLOG.md

 Issue: cannot add todo to other lists but first!!

 ## design and issue formatting
 Designed some flow things.
 Have issue where i add todos, they get added to the first list.
 Need to, when i add a todo, also update a list with the todos reference..
-Where do I do this? where do I put this logic?
+Where do I do this? where do I put this log